Flipgrid is a video-based tool allows for discussion across digital devices, but in a fun and engaging way that makes it ideal for use in education.

 The response can be made using the software's camera to create videos that are then posted to the original Topic.
 These videos can be recorded as many times as needed before uploading, and can have the addition of emoji, text, stickers, drawings, or custom stickers.

-The service works online so it can be accessed via web browser from nearly any device, or using the app, making it good for laptops, tablets, smartphones, Chromebooks, and desktop computers.
+The service works online so it can be accessed via web browser from nearly any device, or through the app, making it good for laptops, tablets, smartphones, Chromebooks, and desktop computers.
 The only requirement on any of those devices is a camera and enough processing power to back that up.

 Flipgrid is free to use and can be accessed using a Microsoft or Google account.